OriolFilter/Elphelt/ComboStructure/Blitz/README.md

 bedman

-ramlethal (the followups are fucked, i think its due to being wide)
+ramlethal (the followups are skuffed, i think its due to being wide)

 sin